 Parenting styles are one of the primary things that help shape children into who they are.
 They are also one of the biggest topics of controversy, particularly since free range parenting style has made it into the mix.
 There are benefits and drawbacks to each parenting style, and they all three have an impact on academic success.
 It remains critical that parents fully understand their own parenting style, and the impact that it will have on their children.

-How Does Parenting Style Affect Academic Achievement?
+Which Parenting Style Will Affect Academic Achievement?

 Authoritative parenting style is often though of as a dictator like parenting style.
 Parents that use this style to parent their children often have higher demands of kids, and they are commonly thought to express less warmth towards children.
 Because of this, children experience more pressure and are less likely to display self-motivation and spontaneity.